Entree3k/Jellyfin/README.md

 4. Change the Repository value to
     >https://raw.githubusercontent.com/Entree3k/Jellyfin/main/studios

-To make a request make a commit or use this form - https://forms.gle/59opMFgTc4WhYJWUA
+To make a request make an issue or use this form - https://forms.gle/59opMFgTc4WhYJWUA